codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 This rollback behavior is best used as an emergency measure after a failed deployment where you want to bring the cluster back to a previous state in a temporary manner.
 If you wish to keep the current rollback statue as a permanent status it is best to use the standard `git reset/revert` commands and change the GitOps repository to its desired state.

-## Fully automated deployments with pipelines that perform Git commits
+## Performing automatic Git commits

 Usually the Pull Requests that take part in a GitOps workflow are created and approved in a manual way (after code review).
 You have the option however to fully automate the whole process and rather than opening a Pull Request on both the application repository and the manifest repository, commit automatically the manifest changes inside the pipeline that creates the artifact.